Mastopexy Sydney

 What Are the Risks and Complications of Mastopexy Surgery?

-Disclaimer: All surgical procedures carry risks.
-Results and recovery times vary between individuals.
-This information is general in nature and does not substitute for medical advice.
-A consultation with a Specialist Plastic Surgeon is required to assess suitability and provide individualised guidance.
-All breast augmentation procedures at Shape Clinic are performed by Specialist Plastic Surgeons Dr Steven Liew (MED0001151298 FRACS) and Dr Ania Smialkowski (MED0001668109 FRACS).
+Disclaimer: Breast lift procedures are only suitable for people aged 18 years and over.
+Results, recovery times, and healing experiences vary between individuals.
+This information is general in nature and does not replace a consultation with a qualified health practitioner.
+All procedures at Shape Clinic are performed by specialist plastic surgeons Dr Steven Liew (FRACS MED0001151298) and Dr Ania Smialkowski (FRACS MED0001668109).
 A second opinion from an appropriately qualified health practitioner is recommended before proceeding.

 Mastopexy Sydney Enquiry